Large Language Models (LLMs)

 - Tell the model to think step-by-step or explain its reasoning.

-- If your prompt includes user input, use techniques to prevent prompt hacking, such as making it very clear which parts of the prompt correspond to your instruction vs. user input.
+- If your prompt includes user input, use techniques to prevent prompt hacking, such as making it very clear which parts of the prompt correspond to your instruction versus user input.

-What does retrieval augmented generation (RAG) mean as it relates to large language models (LLMs)?
+What does retrieval augmented generation (RAG) mean as it relates to LLMs?

-Retrieval augmented generation or RAG is an architectural approach that can improve the efficacy of large language model (LLM) applications by leveraging custom data.
+Retrieval augmented generation, or RAG, is an architectural approach that can improve the efficacy of LLM applications by leveraging custom data.
 This is done by retrieving relevant data/documents relevant to a question or task and providing them as context for the LLM.
 RAG has shown success in support chatbots and Q&A systems that need to maintain up-to-date information or access domain-specific knowledge.

 Learn more about RAG here.